Below you will find the following:

 - Extended PD training videos on Kahoot, Screencastify, etc

-Below you will find a list of mandatory PD videos to watch.
+Below you will find a list of PD videos to watch.
 Once you have watched each video, please click the quiz link for self-assessment and feedback.
 (The quiz grade is not important; it simply gives feedback)

 Extension PD Videos